 Neglecting to properly engineer for performance in mobile application deployment is a recipe for having frustrated customers.
 Without accurately predicting how applications and network services will perform for your end users before going live, some portion of your deployment will likely fail.
-By proactively performance testing mobile apps, developers can troubleshoot any potential issues prior to roll-out, to avoid costly fixes, or worse, a damaged reputation.
+By proactively performance testing mobile apps with traffic generator tools, developers can troubleshoot any potential issues prior to roll-out, to avoid costly fixes, or worse, a damaged reputation.
 It seems, however, that many companies are unprepared to establish, validate, and predict mobile application performance.

 How could failure impact your business costs?